tfjackc/heroku_django/README.txt

 Personal Site & Digital Business Card -- https://gnugis.dev/portfolio/jackcolpitt/
 Shoot me a messsage through the link above!

-Crook County Property Management -- This very much in the experimental phase and has limited functionalty.
+Crook County Property Management -- This is very much in the experimental phase and has limited functionalty.
 Stay tuned!